datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .. importantnote:: Additional requirement: Singularity

-   In order to use Singularity containers you have to `install <https://docs.sylabs.io/guides/3.4/user-guide/installation.html>`_ the software singularity.
+   To use Singularity containers you have to
+   `install <https://docs.sylabs.io/guides/3.4/user-guide/installation.html>`_ the software singularity.

 .. index::